ethancampbell77/ozzy-clicky-game/README.md

 # ozzy-clicky-game
-## Simple image based game created uing React
+## Simple image based game created using React

 **To Run This Game You Will Need To:**
 * **Clone Repo**